bolliebrain/pearceys-picnics/README.md

 All images were downloaded from [Pikwizard](https://pikwizard.com) and [Rawpixel](https://www.rawpixel.com) :

-- <a href="https://github.com/bolliebrain/pearceys-picnics/blob/main/README.md"> Main hero image photo
+- <a href="https://github.com/bolliebrain/pearceys-picnics/blob/main/README.md"> Main hero image photo</a>

-- <a href="https://www.rawpixel.com/image/5913129/image-texture-christmas-public-domain"> Ideals, Locations page and Sign up page background image photo
+- <a href="https://www.rawpixel.com/image/5913129/image-texture-christmas-public-domain"> Ideals, Locations page and Sign up page background image photo</a>

-- <a href="https://pikwizard.com/photo/top-view-of-green-grass-field/50a0fe5a40b643cdce910f2d29e9fd31"> Park location background
+- <a href="https://pikwizard.com/photo/top-view-of-green-grass-field/50a0fe5a40b643cdce910f2d29e9fd31"> Park location background</a>

 ### Acknowledgements

-- Thank you to my mentor Elaine Broche for the advice on planning for this project, taking the time to explain topics in detail and provide clarity.
+- Thank you to my mentor Elaine Broche for the advice on planning for this project, taking the time to explain topics in detail and providing clarity.